simonekrogh/simonekrogh.github.io/_pages/about.md

 ---

 Thank you for visiting my website!
 My apologies for its sad appearance, but if you check back in primo 2024, I promise that it'll have some actual content.
-Until then, feel free to reach me via email: (mailto:simone.krogh@nyu.edu)
+Until then, feel free to reach me via email: <a href="mailto:simone.krogh@nyu.edu">contact me</a>